Track of the Moon Beast: Production

-Track of the Moon Beast was produced by Ralph T. Desiderio and written by Bill Finger.
+Track of the Moon Beast was directed by Richard Ashe, produced by Ralph T. Desiderio and written by Bill Finger and Charles Sinclair.
 Its setting and location was in Albuquerque, New Mexico as Finger had written the story in the city despite never visiting, instead basing it on brochures.
 Frank Larrabee and his band, who were staying at the same Ramada Inn as the movie crew, performed the song "California Lady" in the movie.
 The performance was shot at the hotel.

 The budget for the film was $300,000.
 It was produced by Lizard Productions and received help from New Mexico's chamber of commerce.
 The production company kept the film under wraps during filming.
 Local Albuquerqueans were used for small speaking parts or as extras.
 Filming was from July 3 to the 27th of 1972, finishing two days ahead of schedule.
 The film was expected to be released in the spring of 1973.
 It ended up being shown on television in 1976.